jesajaw/PEG/PESolver_Algorithm_Reference.md

 There are **two** beta arrays, computed with two different values of `k`, because they serve as boundary conditions at the two ends of the structure:

-- `betaM_` — computed with the vacuum/superstrate wavenumber.
+- `betaM_` — computed with the vacuum wavenumber.
 This is the boundary condition at the *top* (where the outgoing diffracted orders live — "M" for the top medium in the layer numbering, see §1.2).
 - `beta1_` — computed with the substrate refractive index `v_1_`.
 This is the boundary condition at the *bottom*.

 ```cpp